 Beef Wellington is one of those “family favorites” I’ve never actually had.
-But it seems intriguing.
+But it seems intriguing so today we’re having vegan beef wellington.
 There are, I’m sure, a million different variations.
 But this one, filled with yummy olive tapenade, sounds delicious to me.

 Adapted from Beef Wellington.